-The problem any organization faces when it comes to software, is how to represent processes and logic that are important to their core functions in their mission-critical digital services, for example, the specific conditions and actions to take in retail sales, government services, logistics, etc. When a user of a retail site checks out with their shopping cart, for example, the software running in on the backend needs to faithfully execute the business rules to ensure the organization’s policies are applied, so that all the charges to the customer and fulfillment instructions to the warehouse are performed accurately.
+The problem any organization faces when it comes to software is how to represent processes and logic that are important to their core functions in their mission-critical digital services.
+For example, when a user of a retail site checks out with their shopping cart, the software running on the backend needs to faithfully execute the business rules to ensure the organization’s policies are applied so that all the charges to the customer and fulfillment instructions to the warehouse are performed accurately.

 The solution BREs offer is to encode that logic, or business rules, in a language- and platform-neutral way (usually in some sort of document in an XML dialect), and have a separate tool with a user interface designed for updating rules.

-Unfortunately, the notion that business rules, their creation and lifecycle, should be kept separate from application code is fundamentally flawed.
+Unfortunately, the notion that business rules and their creation and lifecycle should be kept separate from application code is fundamentally flawed.
 The idea that arbitrary changes to the logic and actions of a system can be made without coordinating with the rest of the application or its runtime environment is not one that experience has taught us will be successful.
 A system like this has complex interactions, and the ramifications of such changes are generally hard to predict and not well-understood.

-The fact that large governmental organizations look around for, and are guided to, BRE-based solutions, and fail to see the enormous cost, not just in terms of dollars but also in design and operations complexity, highlights the continued importance of educating about the patterns and practices of modern private-sector software development and how they can help deliver effective public-sector services.
+The fact that large governmental organizations look around for, and are guided to, BRE-based solutions and fail to see the enormous cost, not just in terms of dollars but also in design and operations complexity, highlights the continued importance of education about the patterns and practices of modern private-sector software development and how they can help deliver effective public-sector services.

-Business rules engines are li’l Conway’s Law devices: a manifestation of the distrust between stakeholders, client and contractor.
+Business rules engines are little Conway’s Law devices: a manifestation of the distrust between stakeholders, customer, and contractor.
 We require BREs so that separate business units need not talk to each other to solve problems.
 They are communication and organizational dysfunction made silicon.

-There is value in having your organization’s business rules be auditable, discoverable, testable.
+There is value in having your organization’s business rules be auditable, discoverable, and testable.
 There is even value in having components of a system specified in domain-specific languages, for documentation, code and interface generation, and soliciting external contributions.
-I would argue, however, the modern software engineering practice already knows how to solve all the problems BREs purport to address, through the use of unit and integration tests, static analysis, APIs, and DevOps.
+I would argue, however, the modern software engineering practice already knows how to solve all the problems BREs purport to address through the use of unit and integration tests, static analysis, APIs, and DevOps.
 The stuff of software engineering is the solving of business rule problems.
-The right approach is not to wall off teams and contractors from each other, and then use a BRE to bridge the divide: the right approach is to harmonize the software engineering effort, improve communication between client and vendor, and reduce operational impediments to making changes to production software.
+The right approach is not to wall off teams and contractors from each other, and then use a BRE to bridge the divide.
+The right approach is to harmonize the software engineering effort, improve communication between customer and vendor, and reduce operational impediments to making changes to production software.

-During the HealthCare.gov rescue, updates to the rules in the BRE necessitated downtime, in order to be performed safely (in part, ironically, to prevent disruption to active sessions, and also in part to prevent unforeseeable corruption of the user’s data).
-This was a fragile process, requiring a massive (read: multi-gigabyte) XML blob to be marshalled into place.
-You could blame this on the particular implementation of the HealthCare.gov system.
-But there’s no denying the use of a BRE, adding a large complicating factor, made operations much more difficult.
+During the HealthCare.gov rescue, updates to the rules in the BRE necessitated downtime in order to be performed safely (in part, ironically, to prevent disruption to active sessions, and also in part to prevent unforeseeable corruption of the user’s data).
+This was a fragile process, requiring a massive (read: multi-gigabyte) XML blob to be marshaled into place.
+You could blame this on the particular implementation of the HealthCare.gov system, but there’s no denying the use of a BRE, adding a large complicating factor, made operations much more difficult.

-So, please: designers of government IT services, if you’re reading this: don’t require BREs in your RFPs.
-They’re expensive, they add complication to your architecture and operations, they are utterly foreign to the kind of high-quality private sector software engineering teams you desperately need to attract more of to work on public sector problems, and, most importantly of all, they are simply not needed: we already have tools that sufficient address the problem of encoding and verifying business rules in our software.
+So, please, designers of government IT services, if you’re reading this, don’t require BREs in your RFPs.
+They’re expensive, they add complication to your architecture and operations, and they’re utterly foreign to the kind of high-quality private-sector software engineering teams you desperately need to attract to work on public sector problems.
+Most importantly of all, they’re simply not needed; we already have tools that sufficiently address the problem of encoding and verifying business rules in our software.